bkeepers/git-history/article.md

 ## Conclusion

 Git's powerful features, extreme flexibility and often unintuitive command line may seem overwhelming, but taking time to learn and experiment is a worth-while investment.
+When in doubt, pass `--help` to any git command to learn more.
 Understanding how and when to rewrite the revision history will give you complete control over your projects and make them easier to manage.

 ## Author Information

 Name: Brandon Keepers
 URL: http://twitter.com/bkeepers
 Photo: http://cl.ly/image/3z1w2s383s1C
 Brandon Keepers is a maker and breaker of things at GitHub working mostly on [Speaker Deck](http://speakerdeck.com).
-When his face is not dimly lit by a computer screen, you can find him with a book in his hands, playing racquetball or basketball, running with his dog, or enjoying good food and beer with his wife.
+When his face is not dimly lit by a computer screen, you can find him with a book in his hands, playing racquetball or basketball, running with his dog, or enjoying good food and drink with his wife.